Kaliumhexacyanoferrat/same-http/README.md

 # Same HTTP

-Same HTTP is a language independent HTTP API framwork specification with bindings for various programming languages.
+Same HTTP is a language independent HTTP API service specification with bindings for various programming languages.
 This allows

 - Developers to re-use their knowledge as they try out new languages or shift languages on their work projects
 - Programming languages to quickly provide a well-tested HTTP service stack